 - Keep your eye open for both obstacles and opportunities.
 The sooner you see them, the better.

 - Have the courage to change course as the situation warrants.

-Being prepared to fly by the seat of your pants means that you can circumnavigate obstacles, and take advantage of the unforseen opportunities that come your way – even if you didn’t plan for them.
+Being prepared to fly by the seat of your pants means that you can take advantage of the unforeseen opportunities that come your way or circumnavigate obstacles – even if you didn’t plan for them.

 Give your people wings and your business will fly.
 Christine provides LIFT.
 Contact her to find out more.